All Episodes

 And watching CNN on this, this was interesting too.

-After Obama finished and had uh told everybody how great the economy is and how great the jobs picture is, CNN cut immediately to a story on how the bottom's falling out of Wall Street, meaning they went straight for Obama to negative economic news on Wall Street, which they used to not do.
+After Obama finished and had told everybody how great the economy is and how great the jobs picture is, CNN cut immediately to a story on how the bottom's falling out of Wall Street, meaning they went straight from Obama to negative economic news on Wall Street, which they used to not do.

 They would not do anything to contradict Obama.

-If he's out there talking about how great the economy is, they would either follow up with something else or find something in the economy they could say was reflective of what Obama had just said or illustrative.
+If he's got there talking about how great the economy is, they would either follow up with something else or find something in the economy they could say was reflective of what Obama had just said or illustrative.

-See, I am convinced that the drive-by media before we started talking about the labor force participation rate, had no idea what it was.
+See, I am convinced that the drive-by media before we started talking about the labor force participation rate had no idea what it was.

 I don't think like baseline budgeting.